 Which brings me to this post.
-For this year’s World Book Day Thursday, 2nd March 2017, I thought that you might be interested in our favourite books by age range and that this would be an opportune time to share them with you all.
+For World Book Day I wanted to share our favourite books by age range.
 Links to each age category are below.
 I’ve currently only gone up to age 7 to reflect our young family although I (/we – our boys were very excited to help with this post!) will keep adding to this in years to come as they grow.

 I hope you might discover a new treasure among our favourites, and if you do, enjoy 🙂